rohanthewiz/go_notes/README.md

     -h -- List available options with defaults
     -db "" -- Sqlite DB path.
-It will try to create the database 'go_notes.sqlite' in your home directory by default
+It will try to create the database 'go_notes.sqlite' in your home directory by default -qg "" -- Query by Tags column only
+    -ql 9 -- Limit the number of notes returned
+    -s Short Listing -- don't show the body
+    -admin="" -- Privileged actions like 'delete_table' (drops the notes table)

 Example:

 ```
 D:\GoProjs\src\gotut.org\go_notes>go_notes -db "D:\xfr\gn.sqlite" -t "Test New DB Loc" -d "This is a test of the -db option"
+$ gn -q all -s  # list all notes with the short list option.
+Note that here go_notes is aliased to *gn*
 ```
-    -qg "" -- Query by Tags column only
-    -ql 9 -- Limit the number of notes returned
-    -s Short Listing -- don't show the body
-    -admin="" -- Privileged actions like 'delete_table' (drops the notes table)

 ###TODO
 - Import/export (csv, gob) is in the works